meagoodboy/BrickBreaker/README.md

 press c to continue paused game

-you will have 3 lives
+set the lives in config file

 the score is calculated based on the no of hits on the brick